 The Simms Pliers come with a compression-molded nylon holster and clip-in lanyard.
 The holster may not be as nice as the leather one that comes with the Abel pliers, but it does get the job done nicely.
 The Simms Pliers are available in four different colors: Black, Simms Orange, Gunmetal, and Oasis (blue).

-So why do the Simms Pliers edge out competing tools and earn our pick in the accessory category?
 This made-in-America tool offers anglers a lifetime of performance and a good amount of refinement all for a reasonable price of $159.95.